Microsoft’s new Data Box lets you mail up to 100 TB to its Azure cloud

 Users order the box from the Azure portal, load it up with their data and then ship it to Microsoft for ingestion into the Azure cloud.
 Like the AWS Snowball, the Data Box also features a e-paper display that functions as the shipping label.

 The box plugs right into the data center network and supports standard protocol like SMB and CIFS.
-Data on the box itself is secured with with a 256 bit AWS encryption.
+Data on the box itself is secured with with a 256 bit AES encryption.

 Given that we’re talking Microsoft here, it doesn’t come as a surprise that the company is also working with partners like Commvault, Veritas, NetApp, Avid, Rubrik and CloudLanes, who will all integrate their services with the Data Box.